rayyanhussain2/bookstore-management-C/README.md

-# Online Bookstore Management System - C Project
+# Bookstore Management System - C Project

 ## Overview

-This project is a C implementation of an Online Bookstore Management System, developed as part of the Data Structure and Algorithms course (CSE 102) at Indraprastha Institute of Information Technology, Delhi, for the Academic Year 2022 - 23.
-The main objective of this project was to apply the knowledge gained in the course to create a functional and efficient system that can handle a large number of books using appropriate data structures and algorithms.
+This project is a personal C implementation of a Bookstore Management System, inspired by the concepts learned during the Data Structure and Algorithms course (CSE 102) at Indraprastha Institute of Information Technology, Delhi, for the Academic Year 2022 - 23.
+The main objective of this project was to apply the knowledge gained in the course and create a functional and efficient system that can handle a large number of books using appropriate data structures and algorithms.
+The project serves as a practical application to solidify the understanding of data structures and algorithmic techniques in a real-world scenario.

 ## Features